daweibai/PCBS-langevo/README.md

 ```

 First of all, no convergence occurred, that is, no compositionality emerged after 100 generations (same after 500 generations).
 Second of all, all the rules contain only one character.
+Both of them are not found in Kirby's paper.

 - Reflection on my work
 This has been a challenging project.
+I modified some elements of the program compared to that explained in Kirby's paper.
+I didn't fully implement the Context-Free Grammar for rule induction and string production, although I kept some features of it (those I'm capable of implementing).
+I still don't understand why convergence doesn't happen.

 # AE